aavogt/dehydrator/README.md

 # Dehydrator Automation

 I wanted a food dehydrator that shut itself off when finished.
-Being finished is also hard to define, so I measure weight and water content of the air.
+Being finished is also hard to define, so I measure weight manually and the device measures the water content of the air.
 I am also interested in dropping the temperature so as to minimize cost, maintain a constant food temperature, or a similar objective.

 Bill of materials